 While using the telescope for a longer look at the soldiers Boone thinks, A captain, a lieutenant, an older sergeant with a few corporals.
-Only the sergeant’s uniform looks well worn.
-No scouts or flankers, and a worried looking sergeant.
+Only the Sergeant’s uniform looks well worn.
+No scouts or flankers, and a very worried sergeant.
 He’s probably the only regular Army man in a group of militia.

-Boone puts the telescope down, takes up the first of his two rifle, aims at the bandit leader, and fires.
+Boone puts the telescope down, takes up the first of his two rifles, aims at the bandit leader, and fires.
 The round hits the man between the shoulder blades, and he goes down.
-His shot is followed by two more at the same times as the sergeant shouts something while the two officers sit on their horses looking about them.
+His shot is followed by two more at the same times as the Sergeant shouts something while the two officers sit on their horses looking about them.
 Boone aims at another bandit, and fires.
-A glance at the soldiers shows all but the officers are on the ground close to the wagons while the sergeant organizes the defenses.
+A glance at the soldiers shows all of them except the officers are on the ground close to the wagons while the Sergeant arranges the defenses.

 The soldiers aren’t in the ambush zone so the bandits are surprised when the first shots are fired.
 However, by the time Boone is shooting his third bandit there are seven dead or dying bandits, and the rest are looking at the knoll to locate the shooters.
 The bandits across the road are returning fire, but all they see are some bushes, gun flashes, and smoke.